| Far East | ATLAS of Plucked Instruments |

 shanz / shudraga

-This instrument is in fact the large size Chinese sanxian, which is often used in the Mongolian area, and then called shanz or shudraga.
+This instrument is in fact the large size Chinese sanxian, which is often used in the Mongolian area, and there called shanz or shudraga.
 It has three nylon strings and is played in similar style (with plectrum) to accompany singing.

 |